 Check out my shopping list for ingredients and equipment

 I utterly love the super simplicity of this Crunchie rocky road, just throw everything into one bowl and mix it up.
-You’ve probably got everything, or almost everything, so here’s what you’ll need…
+This is a classic British-style rocky road – digestive biscuits and golden syrup rather than the nut-heavy American version – which means you can find everything you need in any UK supermarket.
+Here’s what you’ll need…

 Recommended ingredients